Magneto-Optical Trap Field Characterization with the Directional Hanle Effect: Theoretical curves

-The expression in Eq.~\ref{eq:Iavg} is graphed in Fig.~\ref{fig:numericalHanle}, along with numerically calculated curves that don't assume equal transition rates.
-In the analytical model, laser intensity, detuning, and Doppler shifts only impact $I_H$.
-When rate effects are accounted for, these factors are more important.
-In the rate-dependent model we assumed a thermal strontium beam from an oven with a temperature of $500^\circ$~C, and assumed the laser was tuned to cancel the Doppler shift at the peak of the velocity distribution.
+The expression in Eq.~\ref{eq:Iavg} is graphed in Fig.~\ref{fig:lightcurves}(a).
+Also shown are curves generated using the full model of Eq.\ \ref{eq:Ip} which we used to analyze data.
+In the simplified model, laser intensity, detuning, and Doppler shifts only impact $I_{perp}$, not the overall shape of the curve.
+In the full model these factors are more important.
+We assumed a thermal strontium beam from an oven with a temperature of $509^\circ$~C propagating in the opposite direction from the driving light, which was tuned to cancel the Doppler shift at the peak of the velocity distribution.
+For the full model curves, $I_{\hat{p}}$ and $I_{perp}$ were first averaged over the atomic thermal distribution, and then the two averages were divided to generate the curves in Fig.\ \ref{fig:lightcurves}(a).

-Fig.~\ref{fig:numericalHanle} shows that the analytical solution is a good qualitative representation of the effect, deviating from the full model by only a few percent.
-Discrepancies are smaller with higher driving light intensity.
-Doppler shifts in the rate-dependent model cause scattered intensity to increase somewhat faster with field strength than in the Lorentzian model; unequal rates to the Zeeman-shifted sublevels cause one of the states to scatter more than the other, making complete cancellation of the emissions impossible.

-If the laser intensity distribution, the atomic density, and the velocity distribution are not well known, one only needs to detect scattering from a large field region to determine $I_H$ in the Lorentzian model.
-In the numerical model, the curves reach a maximum and then drop off as Zeeman shifts push atoms out of resonance.
-Calibration can be done with measurements over a range of fields that pass through the scattering maximum.
-In practice, if Doppler broadening is large compared to the transition linewidth, the maximum intensities in the models are nearly identical.

-We used the directional Hanle effect to characterize the field in a strontium MOT \cite{erickson2011development}.
-We blocked all but one laser beam, and inserted a polarizer and a narrow slit into the remaining beam.
-The light was aligned to pass through the field zero in the center of the chamber by adjusting its position to make the dark spot in the image as large and dark as possible.
-The camera, a webcam \cite{cameramodel} with internal processing disabled \cite{richards2013logitech, langer2013logitech}, was placed outside the vacuum chamber about 10 cm from the trap, in a direction perpendicular to the light sheet and parallel to the polarization direction, as shown in Fig.~\ref{fig:schematic}

-The magnetic fields in our MOT are generated by a pair of opposing permanent ring magnets which produce a field zero midway between them as well as a second, ring shaped zero crossing.
-The central zero point, as well as two points where the image plane intersects the zero-field ring, are clearly visible as dark spots in the fluorescence shown in Fig.~\ref{fig:3ZeroPoints}.
-The fact that the spots were not in a line revealed a previously unknown asymmetry in the trap (probably due to a magnet that had been weakened when accidentally heated).

-The field near the center of our MOT should approximate a spherical quadrupole field, having the form $\myvec{B} = B' (x \vhat{x} + y \vhat{y} - 2 z \vhat{z})$.
-Here we have abandoned the coordinate system used to derive Eq.~\ref{eq:Iavg} and used a system in which $z$ is the symmetry axis of our magnets (the vertical direction in Figs.~\ref{fig:3ZeroPoints} and \ref{fig:profileFit}), and the $x$ direction is the direction of the light sheet propagation (the horizontal direction in the figures).
-The parameter $B'$ is a constant, representing the field gradient in the $x$ or $y$ direction.